-Dr. Walsh is the only archaeologist ever to have presented a paper at the biennial Committee on Space Research (COSPAR) meetings, or to have given talks (twice) to chapters of the American Institute of Aeronautics and Astronautics, or to organize panels at the International Astronautical Congress and Global Space Exploration conferences.
+Dr. Walsh is the only archaeologist ever to have presented a paper at the biennial Committee on Space Research (COSPAR) meetings, to have given talks to chapters of the American Institute of Aeronautics and Astronautics, or to organize panels at the International Astronautical Congress and Global Space Exploration conferences.
 His space archaeology publications concern the need for an international protocol to protect heritage in space (published in the journal Space Policy); and the increasing ephemerality of satellites in low-Earth orbit (and the consequences of that ephemerality for future archaeological study of human activity in space).

 We’re taking a global approach to this global project, and developing specific proposals to tackle elements of the larger investigation.
 You can find a list of our current collaborators below.

 - Dr. Paola Castaño, Newton Postdoctoral Fellow, School of Social Sciences, Cardiff University (specialties: sociology of science and knowledge, epistemology of the social sciences, sociological theory, science on the International Space Station, and public communication of astronomy).

 - Dr. Erik Linstead, Machine Learning and Assistive Technology Lab, Fowler School of Engineering, Chapman University (specialties: machine learning, information retrieval).

 - Prof. John Schofield, Department of Archaeology, University of York (specialties: contemporary archaeology, landscapes of science and technology, cultural heritage management).

 - Prof. Wendy Salmond, Department of Art, Chapman University (specialties: late imperial Russian art, Soviet and post-Soviet art, icon reception).